Adiantum pedatum: Description

+A. pedatum grows 30–75 cm tall, and is deciduous.
+A. pedatum has clusters of spores ton the underside of the leaf margins of the curved lobes.
+A. pedatum is the most northern species within the genus, found in higher latitudes.
+The greatest issues with classifying the species occur within the A. pedatum group due to the variation of species recognition and large genetic diversity.

 Taxonomy

 Adiantum pedatum was described by Linnaeus in Species Plantarum in 1753 (the official starting point of modern botanical nomenclature).
 He referred to earlier descriptions, all based on material from eastern North America.
 Linnaeus' own herbarium contains one specimen, collected by Pehr Kalm.

 Specimens collected in Unalaska and Kodiak Island by Chamisso and Langsdorf were referred to as Adiantum boreale by Presl in 1836, although he did not provide a species description to accompany the name.
 Ruprecht, in 1845, called the Alaskan material A. pedatum var. aleuticum, and created var. kamtschaticum for material collected in Kamchatka by Carl Merck and Pallas.
 In 1857, E. J. Lowe noted that Wallich and Cantor had collected the species in northern India, and that material from the western United States ranged as far south as California.
 It was one of the many species cited by Asa Gray as disjunct between Japan and both the eastern and western United States.
 By 1874, Hooker & Baker reported it as present in both Japan and Manchuria.

-Several species have been segregated from the former A. pedatum, sensu lato.
-These include A. aleuticum, A. viridimontanum, A. myriosorum, and A. subpedatum.
+A. pedatum is part of a group of similar species.
+The greatest issues with classifying the species occur within the group due to the variation of species recognition and large genetic diversity.
+Species that have been placed in the A. pedatum group include A. aleuticum and A. viridimontanum.
+A. pedatum also resembles species such as A. myriosorum.
 These all have fronds distinctively bifurcated and with pinnae on only one side.

-Habitat

-It grows in a variety of habitats, but generally favors soils that are both humus-rich, moist, and well-drained.
-It grows both in soils and on rock faces and ledges when adequate moisture is present.
+Some subspecies have been recognized, but none are accepted by Plants of the World Online.

+Distribution and habitat

+A. pedatum is the most northern species within the genus, occupying regions in Eastern Asia (EA) and North America (NA), and categorized by a disjunct distribution due to climate and geological occurrence.
+The EA-NA disjunction of A. pedatum is a focal point for botanists and is speculated to have occurred due to multiple geographic events.

+Northern maidenhair fern grows best in shaded areas with humus-rich soil.
+Its preferred habitats are deciduous forests and at the base of rocky mountains when adequate moisture is present.
+Fern distribution occurs through spore dispersal via wind, and does not rely on biotic factors, so A. pedatum is more susceptible to abiotic factors such as changes in environmental conditions.